 Modifications Most Likely to Affect Warranty Claims

 Engine tunes and ECU flashes: Remapping the ECU changes fueling, boost, and ignition timing.
 If you tune your Bronco's 2.7L EcoBoost and the turbocharger fails, Ford has a straightforward argument that the tune contributed.
-Engine tunes are the modification with the most direct connection to drivetrain warranty risk.

 Aftermarket differentials and axle components: If you change the differential setup or run aftermarket axles and have a drivetrain failure, the modified components complicate the warranty picture significantly.